 Grocery Shopping Spree Raffle

-Price the raffle tickets at a reasonable price – something in the $10 range works very well – and promote the shopping spree to friends, family, and supporters.
+Price the raffle tickets at a reasonable price – something in the $5 to $10 range works very well – and promote the shopping spree to friends, family, and supporters.
 You can also sell raffle tickets outside the grocery store by getting permission from the store manager.

 For more on that, read this article about the best fundraising locations.
 Also, be sure to use the links on this page to check the raffle laws in your state.

 Here’s the thing about selling raffle tickets.
 It’s all in how you present the raffle opportunity.
 It’s actually quite similar to any fundraising product sales pitch.

 There are three main points:

 1 – Explain why you are raising funds

 2 – Ask for their help to meet your goal